forceedge01/behat-sql-extension/README.md

 The `Given I have ...` command will do two things for you:
   - Attempt to create a new record if it doesn't exist.
   - Save all columns of that new record for re-usability in its keywords store.
-These are accessible like so: {table_column}
+These are accessible like so: {table.column}
   Example:
     - Consider a table user with the following columns:
       - id